Education

 • Politics is an aspect of the political needs of the society

-Recently, one of my lecturers told me that the reason why JAMB cut-off mark was far below 200 in 2017 was politically motivated and was done to favor certain people.
+Recently, one of my lecturers told me that the reason why the JAMB cut-off mark was far below 200 in 2017 was politically motivated and was done to favor certain people.
 Many people speak against this policy but their voices make no difference because it was eventually implemented.

 According to Kayode Olu.
 Ijaduola et.al, the faces, and voices currently leading the education reform movement in Nigeria are appointees and self-proclaimed reformers who, while often well-meaning, lack significant expertise or experience in education.

-• Poor staffing and inadequate of professionals
+• Poor staffing and an inadequate of professionals

 • Monetization of the admission process.